Urban-Analytics/dust/_posts/2019-08-29-Luke_Probabilistic_Programming.md

 tags: [abm, probabilistic programming, pyro, keanu]
 ---

-Usually in computer programming, variables are usually assigned to specific values (e.g. a virtual person in a computer simulation might have an 'age' variable which stores a number).
+Usually in computer programming, variables are assigned to specific values (e.g. a virtual person in a computer simulation might have an 'age' variable which stores a number).
 Probabilistic programming, on the other hand, allows you to represent _random variables_.
 These are variables whose values we do not know precisely, so can be represented by a probability distribution rather than a single value.

 This is potentially a very elegant way of capturing uncertainty in our models.
 However, using the probabilistic programming approach for agent-based modelling raises a number of questions.
 In the following slides, LIDA data science intern Luke Archer introduces his recent work that explores the use of probabilistic programming libraries for building agent-based models.